mcpiroman/UnityNativeTool/README.md

 # UnityNativeTool
-Tool designed mainly to solve old problem with unloading native plugins without reopening Unity editor, with vary little changes to code base and low overhead.
+Tool designed mainly to solve old problem with unloading native plugins without reopening Unity editor; with vary little changes to code base and low overhead.
 It enables to replace plugin files between game executions or even while playing.
 Doing so involves mocking original native method calls with these made to manually loaded libraries by P/Invokes.
 Although works in builded game, it's intended to use in edtior.

+## Systems
+- Windows
+- Linux
+- Mac (not tested)

 ## Requirements and dependencies
-- Windows or Linux
 - [Harmony](https://github.com/pardeike/Harmony) (already included in release package)
 - Api Compatibility Level >= .NET 4.x